 To get to The Beaches by public transportation, take one of the city's streetcars, such as the 501, which heads straight down Queen Street, giving you a cheap tour of one of Toronto's most famous streets.
 Toronto's streetcar routes operate in the classic style on street tracks shared with car traffic; they are not heritage streetcars run for tourism or nostalgic purposes.

 At the Bata Shoe Museum, "pay-what-you-wish" admission is held every Thursday evening between 5 to 8 p.m.
 The suggested donation is $5.

 Admission to the Museum of Contemporary Canadian Art (MOCCA) is pay-what-you-can at all times, and the Market Gallery at St. Lawrence Market, which explores Toronto history and culture, is always free.

 Kensington Market is a hip Toronto neighborhood adjacent to Chinatown, not a "market" in the usual fruits and veggies sense, although you will find those there in abundance.
 The area has a funky, "organic, fair-trade coffee shop" vibe, but not obnoxiously so.
 You'll find retro furniture, vintage clothing shops and plenty of places to pick up a cheap take-out meal, especially good empanadas and other Latin American foods.

 Centre Island is a great trip for anyone wishing to escape the hustle and bustle of the city.
 Getting to Centre Island requires a ferry ride.
-Ferries leave every 15-30 minutes, cost $4-$8, and free for children under 2 (as of 2019).
+Ferries leave every 15-30 minutes and cost $4-$8, and free for children under 2 (as of 2019).
 The trip takes about 10 minutes.

 Centre Island is 820 acres of parkland.
 Other than the ferry ride, there's no cost, but a small amusement park, restaurants, and other attractions may lure you to open up your wallet.
 Keep the budget in check by bringing a picnic lunch or take advantage of the fire pits and barbecue.